luplatina/First-passage/README.md

 ##EXPLANATION OF FILES
 This code implement the first passage calculation by solving the Smoluchowski equation in matlab PDE toolbox.
-The pobability function and probablity flux function are the most useful output parameters from this model.
+The probability function and probablity flux function are the most useful output parameters from this model.
 Detail instruction and relevant mathematic derivation can be found in the file "instruction of First passage calculation in matlab.pdf"

 * In the probability flux function folder: